BAMUN Rare Friction Instrument

 - Regulating the Festival: The sound was used to regulate the tempo of royal dances and to create a terrifying, unearthly acoustic environment announcing the arrival of masked spirits or the King (Fon) himself.

 Like all Grassfields royal objects, utility is combined with art.
-The carving features a stylized head — likely representing a captured enemy or a bush spirit — indicating that even the musical instruments of the court were imbued with supernatural and political dominance.
+The carving features a stylized head — likely representing a captured enemy or a bush spirit.
+This minimalist, almost skeleton-like head, with its deep-set, shadowy eye sockets and highly reduced physiognomy, deviates significantly from the expressive, voluminous court art that flourished in Foumban in the early 20th century.
+This formal strictness suggests a very early creation period in the 19th century or a more rural, peripheral context, indicating that even the highly sacred musical instruments of the court were imbued with supernatural and political dominance.

 Summary